 1 hour 45 minutes from Portland

 Nestled 110 miles south of Portland, Eugene serves as a perfect destination for day-trip endeavors that include both nature and bustling city.
 The third largest city in the state, Eugene or otherwise known as the Track Town boasts a modern, busy city center.
-Trendy restaurants, elegant boutiques, charming gift shops, and the hottest restaurants with local flavor thrive here.
+Trendy restaurants, elegant boutiques, charming gift shops, and the hottest restaurants with local flavor abound here.

 But take a short trip, just a few minutes away from Downtown Eugene, and scenic parks, wildlife and nature centers for rescued animals and birds fill the day with natural splendor Portlanders are yet to discover.
-I may be biased, like the majority of the locals, but Hendricks Park is a must-visit while in Eugene.
+I may be biased like the majority of the locals, but Hendricks Park is a must-visit while in Eugene.

 And if you still have time, drive to Springfield, which takes us to our next day-trip destination from Portland.